juju/docs/src/en/howto-gui-management.md

 service on an existing machine.
 This might be the case if you wish to conserve resources.
 The following command will deploy juju-gui to an existing machine 1:

     juju deploy --to 1 juju-gui
     juju expose juju-gui

 Check `juju help deploy` to find out more about this option, and whether or not it is available in your version.

-__Note:__ If you are deploying behind a firewall, make sure to check out the charm's [README](https://jujucharms.com/fullscreen/search/precise/juju-gui/#bws- readme) for more information on getting the GUI up and running and talking to your environment
+!!__Note:__ If you are deploying behind a firewall, make sure to check out the charm's [README](https://jujucharms.com/fullscreen/search/precise/juju-gui/#bws- readme) for more information on getting the GUI up and running and talking to your environment